datarobot/datarobot-user-models/VALIDATION-SCHEMA.md

 ## Purpose
-The schema validation system, which is defined under the `typeSchema` field in model_metadata.yaml is used to define the expected input and output data requirements for a given custom training model.
+The schema validation system, which is defined under the `typeSchema` field in model_metadata.yaml is used to define the expected input and output data requirements for a given custom task.
 This allows for easy communication of the expected input data from the creator to end users of a model.
 The specified conditions are also used at fit time to verify that the data provided meets the constraints specified.
 Inside DataRobot the requirements are used to verify that the blueprint inside the project provides the required datatypes, and conforms to the sparsity, number of columns and missing values constraints